top of page

 Neither of these is solved by picking a better model.
 They’re engineering problems.
 And they’re increasingly where the interesting work is happening.

-When we first set up Hermes, our main focus was on the model itself, trying to get it up and running, and seeing what it was capable of.
+When we first set up Hermes, our main focus was on the model itself.
+We tried to get it up and running and see what it was capable of.
 We were also interested in understanding the architecture behind it, which was a pretty interesting process.

 Official Resources